Updated 2026-05-24

-DeepSeek V4 API pricing comparison: Pro, Flash, GPT, Claude, Gemini, Qwen, and more
+DeepSeek V4 API pricing comparison: Pro, Flash, GPT 5.4, Claude, Gemini, Qwen, and more

-DeepSeek V4 should be the first model considered when token cost is a serious constraint because the official release now makes pricing comparisons more actionable: one flagship family, 1M context, and two model variants for different traffic shapes.
+DeepSeek V4 should be the first model considered when token cost is a serious constraint because the current pricing makes the comparison decisive: one flagship family, 1M context, Pro at $0.435/$0.87 per 1M input/output tokens with those rates becoming the official quarter-price baseline after the 75% discount window ends on May 31, 2026, and a Flash route at $0.14/$0.28 per 1M input/output.
 Premium models may still be worth routing to selectively, but they should not automatically become the default.

 Practical verdict